Christian Greco: Prizes and awards

-He holds the title of ‘Accademico’ of the Accademia Olimpica of Vicenza since 2019.
-He was nominated 2019 Best Museum Director by Artribune, and again in 2022, on artribune.com and received several prizes, including the Premio Ghislieri 2014, the Premio Camerina 2016, th prize Ragusani nel Mondo 2017, Masi per la Civiltà Veneta and Inquietus nel 2018, and the Premio Letterario Beato Contardo Ferrini 2020.
+Grecco was awarded the title of ‘Accademico’ of the Accademia Olimpica of Vicenza since 2019.
+He was nominated 2019 Best Museum Director by Artribune, and again in 2022, on artribune.com and received several prizes, including the Premio Ghislieri 2014, the Premio Camerina 2016, the prize Ragusani nel Mondo 2017, Masi per la Civiltà Veneta and Inquietus nel 2018, and the Premio Letterario Beato Contardo Ferrini 2020.

-In July 2021 he was invited speaker at the opening ceremony of the G20 Culture Ministers’ Meeting held at the Colosseum in Rome.
+In July 2021 Greco was invited speaker at the opening ceremony of the G20 Culture Ministers’ Meeting held at the Colosseum in Rome.

 He was awarded the Ordine al Merito della Repubblica Italiana in July 2021.